 Before the officer approaches, place the car in park, turn off the ignition, roll down your window, place your hands on the top of the steering wheel where they can be seen, and, at night, turn on the interior car light.
-Move slowly and do not make any furtive motions – cramming something under the seat can give the officer probable cause to search the car.
-Do not start digging through your glove box or pockets looking for your driver’s license or registration until the officer asks you to do so.
-The officer may think you are reaching for a weapon and act accordingly.
+Move slowly and do not make any furtive motions—cramming something under the seat can give the officer probable cause to search the car.
+Do not start digging through your glove box or pockets looking for your driver's license or registration until the officer asks you to do so.
+The officer might think you are reaching for a weapon and act accordingly.

 For more information, see Police Stops: What to Do If You Are Pulled Over.

 You should always cooperate with any (lawful) request of the officer.
 Give the officer your name and address if asked.
 A police officer does not have to tell you why you were stopped, at least not initially.
-An officer can ask you to get out of the car, or stay in the car.
-You should do as asked, and remain cordial.
+An officer can ask you to get out of the car or stay in the car.
+You should do as asked and remain cordial.
 This is definitely a situation in which it does not hurt to be polite.

 Let the officer start talking.
-Usually, the officer will first request your driver’s license and registration.
+Usually, the officer will first request your driver's license and registration.
 Do not act hostile or defensive.
 Do not insist that the officer tell you why you were stopped.
-Instead, just reply, “Sure” or “Of course,” and hand over the documents.
-If you have to reach into your glove compartment, purse, or pocket, you can tell the officer that you will need to do so, and wait for permission.
+Instead, just reply, "Sure" or "Of course," and hand over the documents.
+If you have to reach into your glove compartment, purse, or pocket, you can tell the officer that you will need to do so and wait for permission.

-Many police officers are trained to act as though they might let you off with a warning, but only if you cooperate and answer their questions.
+Many police officers are trained to act as though they might let you off with a warning but only if you cooperate and answer their questions.
 The officer may be trying to appear open to hearing your version of events so that you will say something incriminating that the officer can use against you in court.
 Often, the officer will try to get you to admit that you committed a violation.
 For example, do not be tempted to apologize in the hopes of getting off with a warning.
-Saying something like, “Yes, officer, I know I was speeding, but I promise to be more careful next time,” is only an admission of guilt.
+Saying something like, "Yes, officer, I know I was speeding, but I promise to be more careful next time," is only an admission of guilt.
 Sometimes, officers will try to get you to admit that you were not paying attention and you do not know whether you committed a violation or not.
 Do not do so.

 The officer may ask to search your car.
 Never consent to a search.
-It is much harder to challenge any evidence that is found in your car if you consent to the search.
+It's much harder to challenge any evidence that is found in your car if you consent to the search.
 And, if the officer has legitimate grounds to search your car, he or she is going to search the car whether you give permission or not.
 Many times, officers will ask for your consent to search your car when the officer knows that there are no legal grounds to support a search without your consent.

 For more information on when an officer can search your car, see When Can the Police Search My Car?